mverboom/build/BUILD.md

 The command has the following options:

-* -a
-Don't try and filter out any beta or preview labels in tags.
+* `-a`: Don't try and filter out any beta or preview labels in tags.

 Optionally a filter option can be giving which will be used to filter out any other tags that should not be used.